-Beyond these two solo organ pieces, the only other Florent Schmitt compositions that call for organ are two sacred choral pieces from 1952 and 1953 that include ad libitum organ parts (the Trois liturgies joyeuses, Opus 116, Laudate Dominum Pueri, Opus 126 and Oremus pro Pontifice, Opus 127), as well as the Five Motets, Opus 60 for male voices and organ composed in 1917.
+Beyond these two solo organ pieces, the only other Florent Schmitt compositions that call for organ are three sacred choral compositions from 1951, 1952 and 1953 that include ad libitum organ parts (the Trois liturgies joyeuses, Opus 116, Laudate Dominum Pueri, Opus 126 and Oremus pro Pontifice, Opus 127), as well as the Five Motets, Opus 60, composed in 1917.

 There is one additional choral work that includes organ — and it is the very last piece written by the composer.
 It is his Mass in Four Parts, Opus 138 for four-part choir and organ.
 It was composed in 1958 in Schmitt’s 88th year, just a few months before his death.

-To my knowledge, the Mass has never been commercially recorded, although I once heard an aircheck performance of this music, courtesy of the French National Broadcasting System in North America, that featured a less-than-polished chorus accompanied by an electric organ with a rather puny sound.
+To my knowledge, the Mass has never been commercially recorded, although I once heard an aircheck performance of this music courtesy of the French National Broadcasting System in North America, that featured a less-than-polished chorus accompanied by an electric organ with a rather puny sound.

-As for the rest of Florent Schmitt’s output for organ, a handful of pieces originally composed for piano were transcribed for organ by Gaston Choisnel and published by Durand — most notably Après l’été, the fourth number in Schmitt’s set of piano nocturnes Soirs (Opus 5) dating from the 1890s.
+As for the rest of Florent Schmitt’s output for organ, a handful of pieces originally composed by Schmitt for piano were transcribed for organ by Gaston Choisnel and published by Durand — most notably Après l’été, the fourth number in Schmitt’s set of piano nocturnes Soirs (Opus 5) dating from the 1890s.

-In sum, Florent Schmitt may not have composed much music for the organ.
+In sum, Florent Schmitt may not have composed copious quantities of music for the organ.
 But what we do have is interesting, finely crafted material that represents a worthy contribution to the repertoire.

 Update (12/31/16): A second commercial recording of Florent Schmitt’s Marche nuptiale has now been released, courtesy of Forgotten Records.
 It is part of a 2016 recital of French organ music performed by Guillaume Le Dréau, the principal organist at Rennes Cathedral.